NGGKI/HW--Commerce-Back-End/README.md

 ## Tests

-User will need to have Insommia or similiar product to test the enviroment of the application
+User will need to have SQL WorkBench product to test the enviroment of the application User will need to have Insommia or similiar product to test the enviroment of the application Please refer to Sample to test the enrivronment if you have any trouble

 ## License